Parkersburg, West Virginia

 In comparison, the 2000 Census shows Parkersburg had a population of 33,099 people and a land area of 11.82 square miles [30.6 km²].
 This gives a population density of 2,711 people per square mile [1,046 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Parkersburg.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Parkersburg.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
 More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...